 Lady Macbeth waits in agitation for Macbeth to do the deed.
 She comments that had the sleeping Duncan not looked like her father she'd have killed him herself.

 Macbeth enters.
-He's killed Duncan and Duncan's attendants.
+He's killed Duncan.
 His hands are bloodstained and he's upset that when one of the attendants said "God bless us" in his sleep, he was unable to say "Amen."
 He also thought he heard a voice say "Macbeth does murder sleep" (2.2.34).

 A knock sounds, terrifying Macbeth.
 He worries that not all the water in the world could wash the blood from his hands.

 The knock at the door paralells the "knocking" of Macbeth's heart in scene 1.3.

 Lady Macbeth returns, her hands now as bloody as Macbeth's.
 But she's calm, and identifies the 'mysterious' knocking as someone at the south entrance.
 She says: "a little water clears us of this deed" (2.2.65), and tells Macbeth to go and put his nightgown on so no one will suspect them.

 Lady Macbeth is calm.
 She identifies the "mysterious" knocking as someone at the South entrance.
 But she is naïve, thinking water can wash away her guilt.

 Macbeth wishes that the knocking could wake Duncan.